AndreaPasqualini/install-dynare-on-linux/README.md

 This repository contains a small Bash script that downloads, unpacks, configures and compiles an installation of Dynare on a Linux machine with MATLAB installed.

+## Requirements

+- A Debian-based machine.
+This script should work on Debian 10, Ubuntu 20.04 and Ubuntu 18.04, but has only been tested on Ubuntu 20.04.
+- A working installation of MATLAB.

+## Description

 The script will ask the following information:
 - Dynare version: Can be verified by going to https://www.dynare.org/release/source/.
 For example, `4.5.7`.
 - Path to MATLAB: Can be verified by executing `matlabroot` in the MATLAB prompt.
 For example, `/usr/local/MATLAB/R2020b`.
 - MATLAB version: Can be verified by executing `version` in the MATLAB prompt.
 For example, `9.9`.

 The script performs the following actions:
+- It ensures that the Debian-based machine on which this runs provides all the necessary dependencies.
 - It downloads a `.tar.xz` from https://www.dynare.org/release/source/, depending on the Dynare version requested.
 - It unpacks the downloaded tarball into `$HOME/.dynare/x.y.z`, where `x.y.z` is the Dynare version requested.
 - It runs the `./configure` command with appropriate flags.
 In particular, it suppresses debugging information from being displayed, it specifies not to use Octave and it provides the relevant MATLAB information.